-Activity and environment al aspects Environmental and Social Risks/Impacts Mitigation Measures Stage of Action Monitoring Requirements and Frequency Responsibility of Implementation of Mitigation Measures Monitoring Responsibility Pollution generation from rehabilitation work sites and labour camp (ESS 3) 1.
-Air and noise emissions from storage and handling of raw material and during execution of civil and hydromechanical work 2.
-Water pollution from construction activities and from labour camp 3.
-Debrisgeneration from excavation work, if any, and debris generation from repair work 4.
-Hazardous waste generation from civil construction work such as painting and hydro-mechanical work, replacement of parts, etc. Ensuring covered storage of lose material/sprinkling of water to minimise fugitive emissions Maintaining construction equipment and ensuring DG set used for power have valid certificate of Type Approval and also valid certificates of Conformity of Production as per conformance labelling.
+Activity and environment al aspects Environmental and Social Risks/Impacts Mitigation Measures Stage of Action Monitoring Requirements and Frequency Responsibility of Implementation of Mitigation Measures Monitoring Responsibility rehabilitation work (ESS 3) 1.
+Air and noise Ensure that material is sourced from quarries or borrow areas which has valid environmental clearance.
+1. Ensuring covered storage of lose During entire environment clearance - once before start of construction Ambient Air Quality and Contractor IA generation from rehabilitation work sites and labour camp (ESS 3) emissions from storage and handling of raw material and during execution of civil and hydromechanicalwork 2.
+Water pollution from construction activities and from labourcamp 3.
+Debris generation from excavation work, if any, and debris generation from repairwork 4.
+Hazardous waste generation from civil construction work such as painting and hydro-mechanical work, replacement of parts, etc. material/sprinkling of water tominimize fugitiveemissions 2.
+Maintaining construction equipment and ensuring DG set used for power have valid certificate of Type Approval and also valid certificates of Conformity of Production as per conformance labelling.
 DG stack height shall be as per the Consent to be obtained from State Pollution Control Board before start of work.
-Ensuring use of dust masks, if workers are exposed to dust emissions and ear muffs for exposure to high noise for long durations Provision of mobile toilets at work site Wastewater from construction sites not to be discharged untreated (compliance with general discharge standards) construction debris to be disposed off at pre-identified and approved site Hazardous waste (Empty barrels/containers/liners contaminated with hazardous chemicals /wastes; Contaminated cotton rags or other cleaning materials) to be separately stored and disposed off to authorized vendors only During entire project duration Ambient Air Quality and Noise Level: physical inspection to ensure dust emission/noise levels from rehabilitation work is not affecting the labour/community Water Quality: Monthly physical inspection to ensure wastewater from rehabilitation work is not being disposed off in river; debris is being disposed off at identified locations.
-Physical inspection of use of PPEs, review of DG specification, wastewater discharge, debris handling and disposal - every month Physical inspection of segregation, storage and disposal of hazardous waste to authorised vendor - every month Contractor IA Transportatio n of material to project site through village roads.
-(ESS 4) Increase in the traffic on village roads leading to air and noise emissions as well as risk of accidents.
-All vehicles used by contractors for transportation of persons and material should have valid PUC Lose material should only be transported in covered vehicles During entire duration of project Physical inspection and review of documents before construction and thereafter every 3 months or if any complaint is received whichever is earlier Contractor IA
+3. Ensuring use of dust masks, if workers are exposed to dust emissions and ear muffs for exposure to high noise for longdurations 4.
+Provision of mobile toilets at worksite 5.
+Wastewater from construction sites not to be discharged untreated(compliance with general dischargestandards) 6. construction debris to be disposed ofat pre-identified and approvedsite 7.
+Hazardous waste (Empty barrels/containers/linerscontaminated with hazardous chemicals /wastes; Contaminated cotton rags or other cleaning materials) to be separately stored and disposed of to authorized vendorsonly project duration Noise Level: physical inspection to ensure dust emission/noise levels from rehabilitation work is not affecting the labour/community Water Quality: Monthly physical inspection to ensure wastewater from rehabilitation work is not being disposed of in river; debris is being disposed of at identified locations.
+Physical inspection of use of PPEs, review of DG specification, wastewater discharge, debris handling and disposal - every month Physical inspection of segregation, storage and disposal of hazardous waste to authorised vendor - every month Transportatio n of material to project Increase in the traffic on village roads leading to air and All vehicles used by contractors for transportation of persons and material should have valid PUC During entire duration of project Physical inspection and review of documents before construction and thereafter Contractor IA

-Activity and environment al aspects Environmental and Social Risks/Impacts Mitigation Measures Stage of Action Monitoring Requirements and Frequency Responsibility of Implementation of Mitigation Measures Monitoring Responsibility Stakeholder Engagement Plan (ESS 10) stakeholder participation, implementing the grievance mechanism, ensuring continuous information transfer through open communication Grievance mechanism EAP consultations, dissemination material, awareness sessions, print and electronic media campaigns Early in the project Throughout the project across various activities IA IA
+Activity and environment al aspects Environmental and Social Risks/Impacts Mitigation Measures Stage of Action Monitoring Requirements and Frequency Responsibility of Implementation of Mitigation Measures Monitoring Responsibility site through noise emissions as 2.
+Lose material should only be every 3 months or if any village roads. well as risk of accidents. transported in covered vehicles complaint is received whichever is earlier (ESS 4) Stakeholder Engagement stakeholder participation, Grievance mechanism Early in the project IA IA Plan (ESS 10) implementing the grievance mechanism, Throughout the project (133 10) ensuring continuous EAP consultations, dissemination material, across various information transfer awareness sessions, print and electronic activities through open media campaigns communication

-3.2 ES MITIGATION AND MONITORING PLAN - ACTION RESPONSIBILITY MATRIX
+3.2 ES MITIGATION AND MONITORING PLAN - ACTION RESPONSIBILITYMATRIX

-Various preparatory action and plans are to be prepared before start of construction work by contractor and Implementing Agency (Reference Chapter 2 and section 3.1) Table below lists actions to be taken by contractor and IA.
+Various preparatory action and plans are to be prepared before start of construction work by contractor and Implementing Agency (Reference Chapter 2 and section 3.1) Table below lists actions to be taken by contractor andIA.